 Paper 3: Classical Greek Civilisation (1 hour)

 This is worth 25% of the qualification and will involve answering questions on the Ancient Greek art, buildings and sources on Greek society.
-The themes of this paper are the famous Olympic Games and Athenian democracy.
+The themes of this paper are Athenian Democracy and Women in Ancient Greece.